 Certain payments to vendors such as insurance and maintenance agreements, reflect costs applicable to future accounting periods and are recorded as prepaid items in the financial statements.
 The cost of prepaid items is recorded as expenses when consumed rather than when purchased.

-5. Restricted cash and cash equivalents
+5. Restricted investments

-In accordance with bond resolutions (and certain related agreements), separate restricted reserves are required to be established.
+In accordance with bond resolutions and interlocal agreements, separate restricted reserves are required to be established.
 The assets held in these reserves are restricted for specific uses, including debt service and other special reserve requirements.